DataDog/dd-trace-py/docs/contributing.rst

 ++++++++++++++++++++

-Arguably the most important aspect of the integration should be that it interferes in no way (or as little as possible) with the library or application.
+Arguably the most important aspect of the integration should be that it interferes in no way with the expected behaviour of library or application.
 Attention should be paid to CPU and memory usage of the integration.
-It is also unacceptable for the integration to raise uncaught exceptions.
+It is also unacceptable for the integration to raise unhandled exceptions.

 Configuration
 +++++++++++++
 TODO?

 Library Support
 +++++++++++++++